Water potential: Pressure potential

 Pressure potential is based on mechanical pressure and is an important component of the total water potential within plant cells.
-Pressure potential increases as water enter a cell.
+Pressure potential increases as water enters a cell.
 As water passes through the cell wall and cell membrane, it increases the total amount of water present inside the cell, which exerts an outward pressure that is opposed by the structural rigidity of the cell wall.
 By creating this pressure, the plant can maintain turgor, which allows the plant to keep its rigidity.
 Without turgor, plants will lose structure and wilt.

 The pressure potential in a plant cell is usually positive.
 In plasmolysed cells, pressure potential is almost zero.
 Negative pressure potentials occur when water is pulled through an open system such as a plant xylem vessel.
 Withstanding negative pressure potentials (frequently called tension) is an important adaptation of the xylem.
 This tension can be measured empirically using the Pressure bomb.